mopidy/mopidy/ESOF-DOCS/Software Verification and Validation.md

 - **Dynamic techniques**: execute the system and observe its behavior (software testing and simulation).

-In Mopidy the software is constantly and consistently validated through the use of tools such as [Travis CI](https://travis-ci.org) and [Tox](https://tox.readthedocs.org/en/latest/) with [pytest](http://pytest.org/latest/) as a backend for testing.
+In Mopidy the software is constantly and consistently validated through the use of tools such as [Travis CI](https://travis-ci.org) and [Tox](https://tox.readthedocs.org/en/latest/) with [pytest](http://pytest.org/latest/) as a backend for testing the python code.
+Tests for documentation and code style (flake8) are also included in the testing suite.

 It is also very strict regarding new code contributed to the project as it requires tests for said code/features to be included with the contribution in order to be accepted upstream.

 On the other hand verification is not as important, seeing as there isn't really a formal specification or requirements document.